 St. Kitts and Nevis invented the Citizenship by Investment program [CIP] – as it was the first nation in the world to enact one nearly 40 years ago.

-Today, the Caribbean and St. Kitts and Nevis continue to offer one of the best CIP schemes globally.
+Today, the Caribbean and St. Kitts and Nevis continue to offer one of the best investment migration programs globally.

 The culture, stable government, and growing digital economy mean that St. Kitts and Nevis are among the most sought-after and rewarding second passports to have.

 More good news – acquiring citizenship in this twin-island haven is swift, straightforward, and welcoming.

 And 2023 is the best time to take advantage of the St. Kitts and Nevis CIP program.
 The CIP is accessible for donations as low as $125,000 or for minimum investments of $200,000 in real estate.

 Plus, the St. Kitts and Nevis government have issued Limited-Time Discounts that are only valid until June 30, 2023.

 An important thing to note, St. Kitts and Nevis do not accept cryptocurrency as payment for the Citizenship by Investment program – at this time.

 Important updates to the St. Kitts and Nevis CIP were announced on 27 July 2023 – read all about the new St. Kitts and Nevis citizenship by investment program now.